jeff-pedro/jeff-pedro/README.md

 ## 🔭 Projects

 ### [Jornada Milhas API](https://github.com/jeff-pedro/challenge-backend-jornada-milhas)
-API RestFul para recomendação de destinos de viagem.
-Foi desenvolvido em Node.js, Nest.js, TypeORM e Postgres.
+A Restful API designed to recommend travel destinations.
+This project was implemented using Node.js, Nest.js, TypeORM, and Postgres.

 ### [Adopet API](https://github.com/jeff-pedro/adopet-api)
-API Restful para site de adoção de animais, desenvolvido em Node.js, Express e Sequelize ORM.
+An API created to support a pet adoption platform, using Node.js, Express, and Sequelize ORM.

 ### [Financial Control API](https://github.com/jeff-pedro/project3)
-API Restful de controle pessoal financeiro, onde foi construído com Node.js, Express e Mongoose como ORM.
+This Restful API offers tools for managing personal finances.
+It was crafted with Node.js and Express, leveraging Mongoose as the ORM.

 ## 💬 Let's Connect